Liberty vs. Louisiana NCAA Football Odds, Plays and Insights | November 20, 2021

 Louisiana Stats and Trends

-- Louisiana has played 10 games, with four wins against the spread.

-- This year, the Ragin' Cajuns have one ATS win in two games as an underdog of 4.5 points or more.
+- The Ragin' Cajuns have covered the spread once this season when underdogs by 4.5 points or more (in two chances).

-- Louisiana's games this year have hit the over on just two of 10 set point totals (20%).
+- Louisiana's games this year have gone over the point total just two times in 10 opportunities (20%).

-- Louisiana is 4-5 against the spread and 8-1 overall when the team totals over 316.6 yards.
+- Louisiana is 4-5 against the spread and 8-1 overall when the team amasses more than 316.6 yards.

-- The Ragin' Cajuns have eight giveaways this season, while the Flames have 10 takeaways .
+- This season the Ragin' Cajuns have eight turnovers, two fewer than the Flames have takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.